 The Barclaycard Rewards Credit Card is a decent card for travel use, because it doesn't charge FX fees on non-sterling purchases.
 Plus you get 0.25% cashback on all your spend.
 But how do the rewards compare?
 Read our review to find out, and to learn about what not to do with the card overseas.

 Barclaycard Rewards Credit Card Review

 The Barclaycard Rewards card is one of the few credit cards on the market that doesn't charge FX fees on non-sterling transactions.
-And it pays cashback rewards.
+And it pays cashback rewards, making for an interesting combination of travel and rewards card.
 Let's look at how the rewards compare and how it really works overseas.

 Are the rewards any good?